content-left-bg.png

 Kindergarten (kindy) is where children continue their love of learning.

-Effective transition practices, based on strong relationships and communication between the child, their family, early childhood education settings and the community, help children and their families positively move from one setting to another.
+Effective transition practices, based on strong relationships and communication between the child, their family, early childhood educators and the community, help children and their families positively move from one setting to another.

 When children make the transition into kindy, they adjust to new or unfamiliar environments and situations.
 This includes new routines and expectations, new ways of learning, new relationships with other children and adults, and new physical surroundings.